praveenjuge/praveenjuge/src/content/blog/audacity-macro-speed-up-bulk-audiobooks.md

 ---
-title: 'Speed up Audiobooks using Audacity Macros'
+title: "Speed up Audiobooks using Audacity Macros"
-description: 'I came by an iPod Shuffle recently, it worked great but I used to listen to my audiobooks at 2x speed which the shuffle does not have.
-But audacity is there to help.'
+description: "I came by an iPod Shuffle recently, it worked great but I used to listen to my audiobooks at 2x speed which the shuffle does not have.
+But audacity is there to help."
-publishedAt: 2019-11-18T09:21:22.079Z
+pubDate: 2019-11-18T09:21:22.079Z
 ---

 ### Step 1: Download or Update Audacity